geoserver/geoserver/doc/en/user/source/tutorials/imagemosaic_footprint/imagemosaic_footprint.rst

 **Full** inset type calculates the inset for each footprint side while **Border** does the same operation but those straight lines that overlap the image bounds are avoided; this last parameter is useful for images already cut in a regular grid.

-Each modification of the **footprint.properties** file requires to *Reload* GeoServer.
+Each modification of the **footprints.properties** file requires to *Reload* GeoServer.
 This operation can be achieved by going to :guilabel:`Server Status` and cliking on the
 :guilabel:`Reload` button on the bottom-right side of the page.

 The two datasets used in the tutorial can be downloaded here: `Mosaic with a single image <https://drive.google.com/file/d/0B_H-B1p4qGi6TjBqV196TndhX3c/edit?usp=sharing>`_  which represents Boulder (Colorado), `Mosaic with multiple images <https://drive.google.com/file/d/0B_H-B1p4qGi6QWtTcXE3Y3AwZ1E/edit?usp=sharing>`_ which represents Italy.